 HIGHLY COMMENDED Westland District Council – Water Water Everywhere.
 Nor Any Drop to Drink.
 (Blue Spur Water Treatment Plant Expansion Project) Innovative partnership between Westland District Council and Westland Milk Products to transform Hokitika’s water infrastructure at no extra cost to ratepayers.

-Air New Zealand EXCELLENCE Award for Environmental Impact
+Air New Zealand EXCELLENCE Award

 WINNER Auckland Council – Hunua Ranges Pest Management Programme A major pest control effort to protect the future of Hunua Ranges and its treasured native species.